 CountyCare, the Medicaid health plan CCH owns and operates, remains the largest Medicaid managed care plan in Cook County.
-In September 2020, there were 371,000 CountyCare members - the growth in plan membership is primarily due to the economic downturn as a result of COVID-19 and the State of Illinois' temporary suspension of Medicaid re-determination.
-The FY2022 budgeted membership of 390,689 assumes a return to the re-determination process by the State in January 2022.
+In September 2020, there were 371,000 CountyCare members - the growth in plan membership is primarily due to the

-1 Structural determinants include the governing process, economic and social policies that affect pay, working conditions, housing, and education.
+Structural determinants include the governing process, economic and social policies that affect pay, working conditions, housing, and education.
 The structural determinants affect whether the resources necessary for health are distributed equally in society, or whether they are unjustly distributed according to race, gender, social class, geography, sexual identity, or other socially defined group of people.